karabays/impf-api/readme.md

 Really simple api with 3 endpoints.

-For States, send a query with 2 digit state_code.
+For States, send a query with 2 digit `state_code`.

 | State Code | Name                   |
 |------------|------------------------|